Sowintuu/voiceAtis/README.md

 See the [Credits](http://ourairports.com/about.html#credits) for a list of contributers.

 ## Changelog

+## version 0.3.0 - 16.06.2020
+* Complete rework of voice generation logic
+    * Change from pyttsx3 to tts
+	* Added a radio effect (via AudioLib)
+	* Fixed stop of reading when frequency is changed
+* Changed station priority logic
+    * On ground prio is now DEL > GND > TWR > DEP > APP
+	* In the air prio is now APP > TWR > GND > DEL > DEP
+* Included legal advice at start of the program

 ## version 0.2.1 - 12.06.2020
 * Small fixes for first standalone release